debanga/debanga.github.io/README.md

 I have a personal interest in learning about latest advancements in the field of VR/MR, especially in the direction of light field and holographic displays.
 I am particularly interested in understanding the problem of Vergence Accomodation Conflict (VAC).
 Karl Guttag's [blog](http://www.kguttag.com/) is sweet.

+I am also co-founder and technical lead of a Montreal-based mixed reality startup [Nytilus](http://nytilus.com), where we are building a next generation headset and software MR platform ground up for industrial applications, such as welding.

 I also love to [travel](https://flic.kr/s/aHsm2XAMmf).